User Manual – Durst

 Operations are the basis of a Production Configuration.
 Depending on the license, the following Operations are available to the user:

-• Operation "Update Print Item details" – this operation can be used to update the Print Item with additional metadata based on the selected options and to change the status of the Print Item.
+• Operation "Update Print Item details" – this operation updates the Print Item with additional metadata and optionally changes the status of the Print Item, based on the selected options.

-• Operation "Create Production Job and Impose" – this operation can be used to create one or more Production Jobs based on the selected Output Options.
+• Operation "Create Production Job and Impose" – this operation creates one or more Production Jobs based on the selected Output Options.
 Optionally, an Imposition can also be created based on the selected Impose Mode and Impose Template.

-• Operation "Check Status" – this operation can be used to check the status of a Print Item.
-If the status is not found for the Print Item as configured, decide who should be informed and how.
+• Operation "Check Status" – this operation verifies the status of a Print Item.
+If the configured status is not found, the user can define who should be notified and how.

-• Operation "Send to Printer" – this operation can be used to transfer a Production Job to the printer.
-Depending on the output form, it is possible to trigger a render or to only export a PDF.
+• Operation "Send to Printer" – this operation sends a Production Job to the printer.
+Depending on the Output format, this may trigger a rendering job or simply export a PDF.

 1.2.
 Requirements

-• Have I created and thoroughly tested all Check-in Preflight and Fixup Templates for my planned Production Configurations?
+• Have I created and thoroughly tested all Check-in Preflight and Fixup Templates required for my planned Production Configurations?

-• Have I linked all production variables to the corresponding user-defined fields?
+• Have I linked all Production Variables to the corresponding user-defined fields?

 2. Create Production Configuration